lumirelle/impurities/assets/resources/fonts/README.md

 "'Google Sans Code', 'Source Han Sans TC', 'Symbols Nerd Font', monospace"
 ```

+> [!Caution]
+>
+> If you are using Windows 10, please download the font files from Google Fonts, instead of Github.
+>
+> See this [issue](https://github.com/googlefonts/googlesans-code/issues/23) for more information.

 ## 📦 Other Nice Ones <a name="other"></a>

 - For Coding: `Rec Mono Casual`